Jarosh/Example-React-tubity.ui/README.md

 ## Configuration

 In order to eliminate the need for rebuilding each time when backend server host was changed it was made a part of the `app/index.html` file (check for `APP.CONF` object out there).

+## Release Notes

+- Client-side URL validation was ommited intentionally since documentation  doesn't mention how intelligent the backend is and whether it's able to process schemeless URL etc.